 As exciting as it is to know that Rwanda has re-opened for tourism and Gorilla trekking back in the picture, it is important to note that we are still battling Covid-19 and there are set guidelines that must be observed.

-- Only Rwandan residents and international travelers with chartered flights can be allowed to take part as of today, 5th July, 2020.
+- Everyone aged 15 years and above can be allowed to take part as of today, 4th September, 2020.

 - All international travelers MUST test negative for Covid-19 72 hours before departure and will undergo another test upon arrival in Rwanda.